Iguana 1.0.0

 Some algorithms have action functions which require a number from all of the rows of a bank; this distinction motivates further classification of action functions:

-Action Function Type Description
+Action Function Rank Description

 To maximize compatibility with user analysis code, these functions are overloaded: